 General Information Students accepted into the program must complete the Health Professions Programs (HPP) and the program admission requirements before the first day of classes.
-See http://medicine.iu.edu/hpp/admitted/ for more details.

-Class Size Seven students are admitted to begin the program in summer session II (late June) each year.
+Class Size Eight students are admitted to begin the program in summer session II (late June) each year.